nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. User issues the list command.
+1. User requests to view all contacts.
 2. The system retrieves and displays the list of all contacts to the user.

     Use case ends.